The Festival is a unique and extraordinary event. It celebrates the work of the Trust and the clergy families we serve, with our generous supporters.

 The Service at St Paul's Cathedral is the oldest choral festival in the world.
-Free and open to everyone, it brings together three of the UK’s finest cathedral choirs.
+It is free and open to everyone and brings together three of the UK’s finest cathedral choirs every year.

 Image